kylermccoy/WebCheckers/docs/DesignDoc.md

 AjaxRoutes: These routes enable the client's browser to exchange information with the server without refreshing during gameplay.
-Not refreshing helps to ensure a smoother experience where the client is not forced to load a new page for game actions (i.e. validating a move, checking the turn).
+Not refreshing helps to ensure a smoother experience where the client is not forced to load a new page for game actions, like validating a move, checking the turn.

 *  PostCheckTurnRoute
 *  PostResignGameRoute